appbaseio/Docs/content/docs/ai/ai-answer/index.md

 ![AI Preferences](https://i.imgur.com/wBzEW2o.jpg "AI preferences")

+In the above, the following things need to be configured in order to get started with AI:

+- **Enable**: Enable/Disable AI functionality.
+- **OpenAI API key**: Your OpenAI API key in order to access OpenAI's API.
+Can be found at [API key section of OpenAI dashboard](https://platform.openai.com/account/api-keys).
+- **Default Model**: Default model to use, in case it's not specified in the ReactiveSearch request.
+As of now `gpt-3.5-turbo` and `gpt-4` are supported.
+- **Default System Prompt**: Default system prompt to use, in case it's not specified in the ReactiveSearch request.
+System prompt can be thought of as the first message that the system sends to ChatGPT while initiating a conversation.
+- **Enabled Indices**: Indices where ChatGPT is enabled. **Only indexes that are present in this list will be allowed to be used with AI Answer**.

 ### Querying

 This is where AI Answer comes in.
 In order to query data, there are two ways to do it.